 - have had a stroke or a heart attack

-- have a history of migraines with visual disturbances (migraine with aura)
+- have a history of migraines with unusual sensations (migraine with aura)

 - have or have had angina pectoris (a condition that causes severe chest pain and could indicate an imminent heart attack)